Accelize/apyfal/README.md

 ## Basic Python code example

-Accelerator API is easy to use and only need few lines of codes for instantiate accelerator and CSP instance and then process files:
+Accelerator API is easy to use and only need few lines of codes for instantiate accelerator and its host and then process files:

 ```python